 location: Llyn Tegid, Snowdonia National Park, North Wales.

-Registration: Clwb Rygbi Y Bala, Maes Gwyniad, Tegid Street, Bala, LL23 7BX
+Registration: Clwb Rygbi Y Bala, Maes Gwyniad, Tegid Street, Bala, LL23 7DZ

-Cut off time: There is a cut off time of 4.5 hours for all distances.
-The race organisers and appointed staff can retire a participant at any time if they judge them not capable of finishing due to fatigue or poor physical condition.
+Cut off time: There is a cut off time of 5 hours for all distances.
+Additionally, 9km swimmers must reach the turn around point at Llangower in 2hrs 15mins from their start time or they must retire.
+The race organisers and appointed staff can retire a participant at any time if they judge them not capable of finishing due to fatigue, poor physical condition or any other reason.

-You must be over 18 years of age on the day of the race to enter the event.
-16+ participants will need parental consent to take part in full length swims.
-Under 16’s can complete the 1.5km swim if accompanied in the water by an fee paying adult who will take complete responsibility for them.
+You must be over 16 years of age on the day of the race to enter the event.
+Children aged 8 and above can complete the 250m, 500m or 1.5km swim if accompanied in the water by an fee paying adult who will take complete responsibility for them.
+One adult per child.

 Entry fee includes:

 - Food at 9km feed station and at event finish

 - Race souvenir